Diablillowilly/DesktopChanger/README.md

 Stuff to add:
- - Make it check if it is a new month before doing anything
  - Use XML parser to look through the HTML
  - Add some settings:
    - Select wanted resolution